Tanzania Travel

 Travel around town: You tend to have 3-4 options for getting around; taxis, bajaj (tuk-tuk), boda boda (motorbike taxi) or dala dala (local minibus)… in that price order.

 There are only two types of season in Tanzania- rainy or dry!
 The long rains occur from the beginning of April until the end of June and the short rains are in November.
 Some of the best wildlife viewing is done just after the end of the rainy season, at the beginning of July as food is plentiful and the landscape is transformed from dry and dusty to luscious and green.
+Temperatures vary across the country depending on your elevation (down to -20⁰C/-4⁰F on top of Kilimanjaro) but the normal temperatures range from 16-32⁰C/60-90⁰F so it is always fairly mild.
+During the rainy seasons you may need to bring a jumper and some long pants but otherwise you will normally find yourself nice and toasty!

 All tourists visiting Tanzania are required to get a 3 month tourist visa.
 At the moment they cost between 50-100USD, depending on your nationality.
 We recommend getting your visa at your local embassy before travelling but you are also able to purchase it at the airport upon arrival.
+At the airport you may also be required to show a certificate proving you have been immunised against yellow fever.
+For the other vaccinations and anti-malarials we recommend a visit to your travel doctor to get all the current information.

 Tanzania’s people are known to be some of the friendliest in East Africa… You will find big smiles and warm welcomes from everyone here.
 Although there are more than 120 different tribal cultures found here there is little conflict in this very peaceful nation.
 The two main religions in the country are Islam and Christianity- you will find the coast to be mostly Islamic (or 98% in Zanzibar!) whereas inland is predominantly Christian.